ForNeVeR/Generaptor/README.md

 How to Use
 ----------
+We recommend two main modes of execution for Generaptor: from a .NET project and from a script file.

+### .NET Project
+This integration is useful if you already have a solution file, and it's more convenient for you to have your infrastructure in a new project in that solution.
+Follow this instruction.

 1. Create a new F# project in your solution.
 The location doesn't matter, but we recommend calling it `GitHubActions` and put inside the `Infrastructure` solution folder, to not mix it with the main code.
 2. Install the `Generaptor.Library` NuGet package.
 3. Call the `Generaptor.EntryPoint.Process` method with the arguments passed to the `main` function and the list of workflows you want to generate.